andresnunes/Tibute-Page-Site-Tributo/README.md

 🇺🇸 This site is a tribute to Ada Lovelave, one of the first creators of programming, that despite being a brilliant math, can not bring major innovations due to hers untimely death.

-## Técnologias usadas nesse projeto | Technologies used in this project:
+## Technologies used in this project | Técnologias usadas nesse projeto:

 * HTML
 * CSS